 Not me thank-you-very-much.
 In fact, I can think of 1,000 different things I would rather be doing than trying to force out something the size of a lentil while there is still something the size of a basketball waiting for the right exit strategy.

 There are a myriad of reasons why we humans get so dang constipated these days.
 Most of it is related to our food and toxins, both in our home and environmental.
 Stress certainly doesn’t help the matter (pun intended) and it seems like we are all stressed beyond belief these days.

 Quick disclaimer – I am required to clearly state that I am not a licensed medical professional nor do I pretend to be one on this site.
 Take what I write as a launching off point to do your own research.
 My advice, experience, and suggestions are not to be considered medical advice.

 Coconut Oil For Constipation

 Coconut oil is known for its ability to move things along smoothly and swiftly.
 I know from experience as coconut oil took me from the “grrrrrrrr uuuuuuumph arrrrrrr” stage to the “finished already, I just sat down” stage in record time.

-Coconut oil eases constipation woes because it is fibrous and it cleanses the colon very effectively.
-It also increases your metabolism rate letting your system break down food faster and more effectively which can lead to an increase in the frequency of bowel movements.
+Coconut oil can help constipation because it is fibrous and it cleanses the colon very effectively.
+It also increases your metabolism rate letting your system break down food faster and more effectively which may lead to an increase in the frequency of bowel movements.
 (Which means smaller, softer poops).

 Starting from your mouth all the way to your rectum, coconut oil purges, repairs and strengthens your entire digestive system, particularly your colon.
 It balances your stomach pH and assists to improve the tone of your intestinal muscles.
 All of these are “anti-constipation” activities.